alfonsuslibra/SQL-data-analysis/Practice 3/README.md

+# Readme

 Given a databases with 3 tables,

 1. Category (index = id)